 Local routes will remain in service during construction of the Blue Line.
 During this time, there may be service advisories and/or detours to limit conflict with Blue Line construction and other construction activities occurring along the route.
 IndyGo will communicate impacts to IndyGo customers, commuters, local businesses, and the general public.

-Service Hours, Schedules, & Frequency
+Service Hours, Schedules and Frequency

 The Blue Line will utilize rapid transit vehicles developed specifically for operation on IndyGo’s BRT lines.
 The rapid transit vehicles will be 60’ articulated buses with doors opening on either side of the vehicle.
-The rapid transit vehicles will be fully electric with a range of up to 275 miles.
-The vehicles will be constructed and provided by BYD.

 Rapid transit vehicles will provide space for onboard bicycle storage.
 Bicyclists will board at a designated door nearest the space for bicycle storage, and platform-level boarding will enable bicyclists to conveniently and easily roll their bikes on and off each rapid transit vehicle.
 There will be no bike rack for bicycle storage on the front of the BRT buses.